l-j-g/battleships-t2a2/README.md

 # battleships-t2a2
-python battleships game with multiplayer network capabilitys
+battleships game written in python demonstrating devlopment capabilities with networking, use of classes and other object oriented programming.